JustAnOpossum/Better-Discord-Screen-Share/README.md

 3. When you use the installer Nginx might not start so you have to restart Nginx.

 # Automatic Installer

-# As of June 31st I am working on a much simpler installer and server.
-If you want to wait for that in a couple of weeks.

 ## Before you start